-- 1. Tracking Program Participation.
-Describe the processes the proposed program uses or will use to track client participation in service activities.
-How does or will the program calculate participation rates of children/clients in the program?
-Does the program disaggregate participation data by race/ethnicity, or have the capacity to do so? - 2.
-Outcome Measurement Methods.
-What surveys, screening tools, assessment tools, interview protocols, and/or case note forms did the proposed program use to collect and report the outcome data described in I.E4?
-If the proposed program is new, describe the tools that will be used to measure client outcomes.
-Why did the program select the specified tool(s) to assess client outcomes?
-How are the tools appropriate for and relevant to the focus population to be served?
-Describe how you used the assessment results to determine whether an individual met the outcomes described in I.E.4?
-If the proposed program is new, describe how you will use the assessment results to determine whether an individual meets the outcome described in Table I.D4.
-Does the program disaggregate outcome data by race/ethnicity, or have the capacity to do so? - 3.
-Program Quality and Effectiveness.
-Describe how the proposed program reviews or plans to review the quality and effectiveness of program services, including on-going monitoring of program participation and outcomes.
+1. Data Tracking Methods.
+If you collect demographic data on the population served, describe how you track, or will track, this data.
+Does the program disaggregate service data by race/ethnicity, or have the capacity to do so?
+Describe how you track, or will track data on all of the program components specified in Table I.D1 above (number of clients served or the number of clients who gained access to hunger relief services, the amount of food served, and the amount of service offered).

+2. Program Quality and Effectiveness.

+a.
+Describe how the proposed program reviews or plans to review the quality and effectiveness of program services, including on-going monitoring of service goals.
 How does the program determine, or plan to determine which elements of the program are working well and which are not?
-If you have offered the proposed program in the past, provide examples that demonstrate how the processes used resulted in program changes and improvements. - 4.
-Staff Support and Supervision.
+If you have offered the proposed program in the past, provide examples that demonstrate how the processes used resulted in program changes and improvements.

+b.
+Describe any internal (adopted policies or rules) or external nutrition standards (e.g. USDA) to which food provided under the proposed program must adhere.
+If your proposal includes any components to increase the quality of the food provided, discuss how you assess food quality and how you will measure quality improvement.

+3. Staff Support and Supervision.
 Describe how you assure program staff and supervisors are equipped and supported to do quality work.
 Describe how you identify and respond to training and professional development needs for both supervisory and program staff.
 If the proposed program is new, describe what you plan to do.
 If you have offered the proposed program in the past, provide examples that demonstrate how the processes resulted in program changes and improvements.